ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 ### Other use cases

 - The AppModule is also responsible to define how the application is bootstrapped.
-- Even though most providers nowadays can be defined without NgModules it is still a solution for more complex scenarios.
+- Even though nowadays most providers/services can be defined without NgModules it is still a solution for more complex scenarios.
 - In pre-Ivy applications, entryComponents needed to be defined.
 Not required anymore in the Ivy-world.
 - Additional schemas can be defined.
 For example to use custom elements with Angular